jdevfullstack/electronics-robotics-intro/README.md

 *source: <https://www.allaboutcircuits.com/technical-articles/an-introduction-to-ground/>*

-An earth ground is when a circuit has a physical connection to the earth, in order to sink electrons through to a ground connected to the earth, thereby saving lives.
+An earth ground is when a circuit has a physical connection to the earth, in order to sink electrons, thereby saving lives.
 When an electrical system has a direct connection to the earth ground (the 3-prong plug: one is positive, one is negative, one is the earth ground prong),